 Understanding Train Station (Podcast)

-I already introduced you to Feli, the German Girl in America, in my Flyctory.com posting about her YouTube channel.
+I already introduced you to Feli, the German Girl in America, now Feli from Germany, in my Flyctory.com posting about her YouTube channel.
 I already quickly introduced you to her friend Josh and remarked that he became something like a follower favorite.
 Not too surprisingly – Josh is a US American, who invested quite a lot to learn German – with an incredible result: Josh is not only fluent in my native language – he is also speaking without any accent.
 I even have to give in that his Bavarian dialect and Swiss German is better than mine.

 Since October 2020, Feli and Josh are joining social media forces – and started to release their podcast Understanding Train Station.
 After they released ten full episodes now, I just felt to share this amazing project with you.